discordeno/discordeno/docs/src/advanced/customizations.md

 - set
 - forEach

-## Custom Gateway Payload Handling (Controllers)
+## Custom Gateway Payload Handling (Handlers)

-Controllers are one of the most powerful features of Discordeno.
+Handlers are one of the most powerful features of Discordeno.
 They allow you to take control of how Discordeno handles the Discord payloads from the gateway.
 When an event comes in, you can override and control how you want it to work.
 For example, if your bot does not use emojis at all, you could simply just take